-First, where do courts rank relative to other courts on measures of case-loads, especially weighted-filings?
+First, where do courts rank relative to other courts on measures of caseloads, especially weighted-filings?

-Second, where there is a concern over a particularly heavy caseload in a given district-especially where a caseload has risen considerably-is the change over the period of time examined part of a pattern of continuous growth in cases relative to other courts or only a relatively recent phenomenon?
+Second, where there is a concern over a particularly heavy caseload in a given district-especially one that has risen considerably-is the change over time part of a pattern of continuous growth in cases relative to other courts or a relatively recent phenomenon?